Adithya-P-Vishwamitra/Singularity-CSE/Red Shift Data Of 2 celestial bodies/Readme.md

 - Reads the dataset of 2 galaxies from .csv file
 - Removes negative and empty redshift values(we only consider moving away from us)
-- Calculates velocity using redshift and speed of light from astropy
+- Calculates velocity using hubble parameter and comving distance from astropy library
-- Calculates luminous distance using Planck 18 model
+- Calculates comoving distance using Planck 18 model
 - Compares both the data by creating a table

 Output: